Parent page: Working with Managed Components

 - Request Id - an ID is automatically generated with, and assigned to, the request, enabling users to easily track the request's progress.

-Assignee – this field shows which librarian is currently working on the request.
-The drop-down field lists all Workspace members who are part of the nominated Librarian role(s), the latter of which is nominated through the relevant admin page of the Workspace's browser interface.
+- Assignee - this field shows which librarian is currently working on the request.
+The drop-down field lists all server users who are part of the nominated Librarian's role(s).

 - Component Type - this field can be used to specify the type of component being requested.
 The drop-down list will include all types currently defined on the Data Management - Component Types page of the Preferences dialog.

-- Part List – use this area to specify any existing component(s) in the Workspace, which you have created as temporary stub components.
-Click the button and browse for the required component accordingly.
+- Part List - use this area to specify any existing Component Item(s) in the managed content server, which you have created as temporary stub components.
+Click the button and browse for the required Item accordingly.
 The librarian can then run with this to fulfil the request.
-If no stub part exists, the librarian will simply create a new component in the Workspace, along with requisite domain models (if they do not already exist).
+If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items.

 - Parameters - this area can be used to add a set of specific parameters required for the part(s).
 Click the button and use the subsequent fields to provide a name and value for the parameter.
 If no parameters are specified, the librarian will likely fall back to addition of the parameters in a related datasheet for that part, in accordance with organizational policy.

 Once all information is defined as required - and essentially the Manufacturer and Manufacturer Part Numbers (which are mandatory) - click the OK button to effect creation of the request.